 Mathematics Numbers Compares two groups of objects, saying when they have the same number.
-Mumbers Shape, space and measure Uses positional language.
 Talk and explain to your child the concept of estimate/guess.
 Encourage your child to understand this concept by filling in 2 zip lock bags with the same amount of pastas and the third zip lock bag with a little less or more amount.
 Ask them to estimate/guess which two bags out of the three have the same amount.
 Helping to share out sweets/balloons so that everyone has the same amount.
 Sharing out is the beginnings of division.
 Create opportunities for children to separate objects into unequal groups, as well as, equal groups.
 Eg. Give children different coloured cars/toys/dolls/straw to sort and then encourage them to find ways to make the 2 sets equal.
 Should we add more or take away in order to make the two sets equal.
 Repeat vocabulary words like sort, more, less, same, different, equal, add, take away, altogether.
-Encourage your child to identify the place of objects by playing games involving children to position their toys inside, behind, on top, under a box.
-Image: Some more online games on Positional Language Understanding the World The world Shows care and concern for living things and the environment.
-Share experiences with your child as you explore both the built and the natural environment with them.
+Encourage your child to identify the place of objects by playing games involving children to position their toys inside, behind, on Preposition Norme games on Positional Language Understanding the World The world Shows care and concern for living things and the top, under a box.
+Share experiences with your child as you explore both the built environment. and the natural environment with them.
 Encourage your child to talk about the things they see in the environment eg. At the mall, airport, flowers and plants in the garden, animals in the zoo, toys etc. Encourage and talk to your child to be kind to animals eg. No hitting, no teasing, no feeding the animals in the zoo, how to take care of pet animals.
 How do we take care of plants?
 How can we keep the parks clean?
 Talk to them about the importance of taking care of the environment and places like parks, beaches and malls.
-Living things Eiving things Needs of a plant Expressive Art and Design Exploring and using media and materials Beginning to construct, stacking blocks vertically and horizontally, making enclosures and creating spaces.
+Living things Living things Expressive Art and Design Exploring and using media and materials Beginning to construct, stacking blocks vertically and horizontally, making enclosures and creating spaces.
 Encourage and support your child to construct blocks the way they want to make their imaginary models of places and landmarks in the environment.
-Make suggestions and ask questions to extend children's ideas of what is possible, for example, "I wonder what would happen if we use smaller blocks than the bigger one?"
+Make suggestions and ask questions to extend children's ideas of what is possible, for example, "I wonder what would happen if we use smaller blocks than the bigger ones.